ben-wes/pd-stash/README.md

 * connect [stash] objects to any number of objects to store their values
 * create a central [stash/hub] to control presets (store, restore, ease, fade, etc.)
 * an additional [stash/arr <array_name>] object can be used to store and restore array values

+see help of [stash] object for example application.